-All LSCB member organisations are required to have a named Senior Officer with overall responsibility for ensuring that their organisation operates procedures for dealing with allegations, this will be the Headteacher.
+All LSCB member organisations are required to have a named Senior Officer with overall responsibility for ensuring that their organisation operates procedures for dealing with allegations.

+In the UCS this will be James Inman, Headteacher.
 If the allegation is against the Headteacher, the SNO will be Marc Doyle, CEO.